Henry D. Cogswell

 Henry Daniel Cogswell (March 3, 1820 – July 8, 1900) was an American dentist and a crusader in the temperance movement.
-Cogswell and his wife Caroline also founded Cogswell College in San Jose, California.
+Cogswell and his wife Caroline also founded Cogswell Polytechnical College in San Francisco, California.
 Another campus in Everett, Washington was later dedicated in his honor.

 Life

 Born in Tolland, Connecticut, as a youth, he worked in the New England cotton mills and studied by night.
 He became a dentist in Providence, Rhode Island at age 26.
 When the California Gold Rush started, the Cogswell family decided to go west.
 They did not do any mining themselves.
 He offered dentistry services to miners and invested in real estate and mining stocks, becoming one of San Francisco's first millionaires.
 A pioneer in his field, Cogswell designed the vacuum method of securing dental plates and was the first in California to perform a dental operation using chloroform.